bertofurth/Seagate-Central-Utils/README.md

 Each utility has its own subdirectory under the base directory of this project where further resources specific to each one can be found.
-In the instructions below replace "myutil" with the name of the utility being built.
+In the instructions below **replace "myutil" with the name of the utility being built**.

 The build and installation instructions in this file are designed to be read in conjunction with the utility specific instructions as seen